minetest/minetest/doc/README.txt

 - Neither of which can probably be found from your distro's repository.
 - Compiling each of them should be fairly unproblematic, though.

+Compiling on Windows:
+- Be sure to
+  #define JMUTEX_CRITICALSECTION
+  in jmutex.h before compiling it.
+Otherwise mutexes will be very slow.

 License of Minetest-c55
 -----------------------